Holomua

 No analysis available

-I looked for deeded parking, owned stall, parking included in deed, or similar ownership language.
-The listings consistently describe assigned and covered parking, but never explicitly say the stall is deeded, so this is not confirmed.
+I looked for deeded parking, owned stalls, parking included in deed, or similar ownership language.
+The listings consistently mention assigned/secured parking and guest stalls, but not deeded ownership, so this is not supported.

 No analysis available

-I searched for parking fee language, monthly parking charges, rental terms, and dollar amounts tied specifically to parking.
-None were found, so there is no public-remark evidence of a separate parking fee.
+I searched for parking fee language, monthly parking charges, rental terms, or any dollar amount tied specifically to parking.
+No separate parking cost was mentioned in the public remarks.

 No analysis available